 – Pam Didner, Founder | VP of Marketing at Relentless Pursuit

-Our survey found that 70% of content marketers face challenges in measuring content marketing performance, efficiency and what’s working.
+As a Content Marketing manager you’ve been constantly asked about the ROI of content marketing.
+Our survey found that 70% of content marketers are facing challenges in measuring content marketing performance, efficiency and what’s working.

 This begs the question: What KPIs / metrics do you need to follow to make sure your Content Marketing is working?

-First, make sure your expectations are correct, then set specific KPIs to measure.
+Our advice here is: make sure your expectations are correct, then set specific KPIs to measure.
+For example:

-- Number of leads – This is the ultimate goal for B2B businesses and must be a core focus for content marketing activities as well.
+- Leads and conversions – This is the ultimate goal for B2B businesses and must be a core focus for content marketing activities as well.

 - Organic traffic – This is the logical outcome of content marketing activities with Search Engine Optimization (SEO) in focus.
 This may include impressions, clicks and overall ranking from Google Search Console.